HIPAA Guidelines for Employee Confidentiality

 The HIPAA Employee Confidentiality Agreement is not meant to restrict the flow of information required to provide the highest levels of care, but rather to limit disclosure of information to the minimum amount required to provide that care.
 It was also designed to prevent disclosure of confidential information without the written consent of the healthcare facility and/or patient.

 Employers that are regulated under HIPAA typically require employees to sign a HIPAA Employee Confidentiality Agreement to verify that they know the rules and restrictions on patient data.
-It also helps to document any training and show that the employer took the necessary steps to educate employees.
+It also helps to document any training and show that the employer took the necessary steps to educate employees about the HIPAA policy for employees.
 The HIPAA Employee Confidentiality Agreement can help protect organizations from claims that employees were not advised and trained on rules and regulations in the event of a disclosure.

 HIPAA provides access to PHI on a need-to-know basis and limits its release to information needed for treatment.
 The Act provides that certain information may be released to other healthcare providers and researchers.
 In some cases, specific personally identifiable information must be removed before release.

-A clear understanding by your employees is necessary in order to guarantee compliance.
+A clear understanding of HIPAA guidelines for employees is necessary in order to guarantee compliance.
 It is critical that organizations and employees know the rules regarding these specific items:

 - Protected Health Information